SystemsApproach/5G/ran.rst

     RAN processing pipeline, including both user and control plane components.

-The key stages are as follows:
+The key stages are as follows.

 -  RRC (Radio Resource Control) → Responsible for configuring the coarse-grain and policy-related aspects of the pipeline.
 The RRC runs